 Tzahi Grad (Gidi), Lior Ashkenazi (Mickey), Rotam Keinan (Dror), Dov Glickman (Yoram), Dvir Benedek (Captain Zvika), Kais Nashif (Man on Horse), Nati Kluger (Eti), Menashe Noy (Rami), Ami Weinberg (Meir), Gur Bentwich (Shauli)

-Big Bad Wolves is sold at the Vancouver International Film Festival as an Israeli serial killer thriller.
-I went in with no particular expectations.
+Big Bad Wolves was sold at the Vancouver International Film Festival as an Israeli serial killer thriller. with no particular expectations.
 Certainly, the film had been getting some good reviews in genre press.
-It is the second film for Aharon Keshales and Navot Papushado who had previously made the horror film Rabies (2010) and have subsequently signed on to direct a segment of The ABCs of Death 2 (2014).
+It was the second film for Aharon Keshales and Navot Papushado who had previously made Rabies (2010), which was sold as Israel’s first horror film.

 The thing that interested me about Big Bad Wolves was the extent to which it would adapt and use the serial killer thriller, whether it would simply copy American models or imprint it with its own cultural stamp.
 The one issue that invariably does stamp itself on the film is the highly contentious elephant in the room of Israeli-Palestinian relations.
 This is something that emerges in interesting ways.
 When Tzahi Grad buys his house in the countryside, you do a double-take at some of the comments are casually passed off like the realtor saying “It’s surrounded by Arab villages so it’s very cheap” and people expressing concern about the dangers of being surrounded by Arab villages.
 The most intriguing character is that of the man on a horseback (Kais Nashif) who shares a cigarette with Tzahi Grad and later lends Lior Ashkenazi a cellphone.
 This is a character who seems designed solely to defy cliches and where both the Israeli characters are seen to be having to take a step back from their prejudices and assumptions about what he represents to deal with him.

 Aharon Keshales and Navot Papushado next went onto make the F is for Falling segment of ABCs of Death 2 (2014), while Aharon Keshasles went solo for the US-made revenge film span class=”filmref”> South of Heaven (2021).